yinugfOSU/List_Miroservice/README.md

 # List_Miroservice
-This microservice provides a REST API at http://localhost:4000/items for managing shopping list items.
+My microservice provides a REST API at http://localhost:4000/items for managing shopping list items.
 To request data, use the standard HTTP methods:
   GET /items → retrieves all items